openmainframeproject/feilong/doc/source/restapi.rst

 **POST /guests/{userid}/interface**

-Create one or more network interfaces on giving guest.
+Create one or more network interfaces on given guest.
+The interfaces are created in the z/VM system directory, and configured after the guest is started.

 * Request: